lizhe25/lizhe25.github.io/_pages/about.md

 # 🔥 News
-- *2025.07*: &nbsp;🎉🎉 We are currently completing a review: Composed Multi-modal Retrieval: A Survey of Approaches and Applications, which is now available on <a href='https://arxiv.org/pdf/2503.01334'> arXiv</a>.
+- *2025.07*: &nbsp;🎉🎉 Our survey, *"Composed Multi-modal Retrieval: A Survey of Approaches and Applications"*, is now available on <a href='https://arxiv.org/pdf/2503.01334'> arXiv</a> and currently undergoing final revisions.
 - *2025.06*: &nbsp;🥳🥳 I graduated from USTC!
 - *2025.06*: &nbsp;🎉🎉 one paper about ***composed image retrieval***, HIT, was accepted to ICCV 2025.
 - *2025.04*: &nbsp;🎉🎉 One paper about ***composed image retrieval***, MOA, was accepted to SIGIR 2025.